spawnmarvel/quickguides/eventhub/Readme.md

 * You can think of Event Hubs as an event ingestor and a front door for event pipelines.

 As an example use-case scenario, consider a home security company that monitors 100,000 homes.
 Each home has various sensors – such as a motion-detectors, door/window open sensors, and glass break detectors.
 These devices report back to a common server.

+What is Event Hubs

+* Event Hubs is one of three types of message broker available on Azure.
+* Message brokers logically and temporally decouple event producers from event consumers.
+Decoupling creates an event pipeline that is more modular.
+So that it scales more easily.

+Temporal Decoupling

+* The temporal decoupling provided by message brokers means that the event producer and event consumers don’t need to run concurrently.
+* Temporal decoupling can provide a stronger guarantee that messages are received and it means that producers aren't blocked while consumers are processing data.
+* Load Balancing and Load Leveling, multiple concurrent consumers, potentially making it simpler to achieve load balancing.